 Caring for someone with Alzheimer’s disease or another type of dementia is hard.
 And it may feel like it’s only getting harder with time.
 As their condition changes, you may worry about their memory, behavior, and ability to think clearly.

-Is your loved one having difficulty with memory, language, problem solving, or even how well they see things in their head (called spatial reasoning)?
-It is important that their doctor evaluate them to see whether they have Alzheimer’s or another dementia.
+Is your loved one showing signs of memory loss?
+Are they having difficulties with language, problem solving, or how well they see things in their head (spatial reasoning)?
+If so, it’s important that their doctor assess them to see whether they have Alzheimer’s or another dementia.

-VNS Health offers expert care to those living with dementia, and support for their caregivers.
-We know that the right support can help your loved one stay and age in their home and community, where they feel safe, for as long as possible.
+VNS Health offers expert home care services for people with dementia, and support for their caregivers.
+The right support can help your loved one stay in their home, where they feel safe, as long as possible.